Learn how the Cloudflare billing policy applies to the domains, plans, and add-on services associated with your account.

 If your domain is on a paid plan (for example, Business) and you downgrade to a lower-priced plan (for example, Pro),

-- Your plan type is immediately downgraded and the higher-tiered Cloudflare plan features are disabled.
+- Your plan type and higher-tiered Cloudflare plan features are downgraded at the end of the current billing service period.

 For example, if your billing date is February 1, but you downgrade to Pro from the Business plan on February 15,